kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 In case of KMS v1, a new DEK is generated for every encryption.
 This means that for every write request, the API server makes a call to the KMS plugin to encrypt the DEK using the remote KEK.
 The API server also has to cache the DEKs to avoid making a call to the KMS plugin for every read request.
 When the API server restarts, it has to populate the cache by making a call to the KMS plugin for every DEK in the etcd store based on the cache size.
 This is a significant overhead for the API server.

-With KMS v2, the API server will generate a DEK at startup and caches it.
-The API server also makes a call to the KMS plugin to encrypt the DEK using the remote KEK.
+With KMS v2, the API server will generate a DEK seed at startup and cache it.
+The API server also makes a call to the KMS plugin to encrypt the DEK seed using the remote KEK.
 This is a one-time call at startup and on KEK rotation.
-The API server then uses the cached DEK to encrypt the resources.
+The API server then uses the cached DEK seed to generate single use DEKs via a KDF.
+Each DEK is used once (and only once) to encrypt a resource.
 This reduces the number of calls to the KMS plugin and improves the overall latency of the API server requests.

 ### key_id and rotation